D&G Bus

 D&G Bus is a bus operator based in Stoke-on-Trent, England.
 It operates local and interurban bus services in Cheshire, Greater Manchester, Shropshire, Staffordshire and Stoke-on-Trent.

 History

 D&G Bus was formed by David Reeves and Gerald Henderson in April 1998, initially operating four buses on two routes under contract to Stoke-on-Trent City Council.
 It expanded with both route and school services in Cheshire and Staffordshire with 16 buses by the end of 1998.

 In April 2005, D&G Bus purchased Wednesfield based Midland.
 In 2006 following Gerald Henderson's sudden death Julian Peddle purchased Henderson's shareholding in the business.

-In August 2011, the Staffordshire business was sold to Wardle Transport with 46 routes, 30 buses and the Adderley Green depot.
+In August 2011, the Staffordshire business was sold to Wardle Transport with 46 routes and 30 buses.
+The Adderley Green depot was leased to Arriva but remained owned by David Reeves.
 In September 2011 D&G Bus and Julian Peddle purchased South Lancs Travel in Atherton, Greater Manchester.